 Additional features will become available overtime with the development of new overlay services.

-We expect about 50 banks, credit unions and building societies – big and small – connected to the platform in early 2018, with more joining later in the year.
-At the end of 2018 a list of participating financial institutions will be made available.
+Many banks, credit unions and building societies – big and small – connected to the platform in early 2018, with more joining later in the year.
+To find a participating financial institution please visit www.nppa.com.au

-Osko by BPay will provide real time payments via the internet and mobile banking, 24/7 every day of the year!
+Osko by BPay provides real time payments via the internet and mobile banking, 24/7 every day of the year!
 Over 55 financial institutions will be offering Osko with additional financial institutions coming on board.
 For more information please visit www.osko.com.au

 The New Payments Platform uses world leading technology certified to the highest data security standards and monitored 24 hours a day, seven days a week.
 All payments made on the platform are also subject to participating financial institutions’ own real-time fraud screening and detection capabilities.
 As always, consumers should remain alert to the possibility of cons and scams particularly if they receive unexpected requests via social media, emails or SMS for urgent payments or account information.